janizde/WP-Opening-Hours/README.md

 [↑ Table of Contents](#contents)

 ## <a name="filters"></a>Filters
-There are two filters for all Shortcodes that you can hook into to modify the data.
-Both filters are executed right before the HTML for the Shortcode is generated.
+The Widget offers some Filter you can hook into in your custom theme or plugin.
 Mind that every Widget internally uses the corresponding Shortcode **so these filters will work for both Widgets and Shortcodes.**

 ### `op_shortcode_attributes`